(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 kyoungsook.song@elmcitymontessori.org

-Kyoungsook Song holds an LLB from Seoul National University in South Korea and AMI diploma in Primary education from the Montessori Training Center Northeast (MTCNE).
-She is currently taking the course of Master of Education in Early Childhood Education through University of Hartford.
+Kyoungsook Song (she/her) holds an LLB from Seoul National University in South Korea and AMI diploma in Primary education from the Montessori Training Center Northeast (MTCNE).
+She has her Masters of Education in Early Childhood Education through University of Hartford.
 She has been with ECMS since the school opened in 2014.
 She has also worked as a Sunday School teacher for 1-5 year-old children at the New Haven Korean Church and as a Korean language teacher at the New Haven Korean School since 2008.

 lars.boyle@elmcitymontessori.org